• Digital Nomad Resources

 I like to travel by train in Southeast Asia if it’s a reasonable alternative to flying.
 For the trip from Bangkok to Vientiane, getting the train is a comfortable and economic way to go.

 First off I will say that the train doesn’t actually go to Vientiane; it stops at a station about 16km away.
-Thai Railways will sell you connecting minivan ticket for the last part of the journey, so that is close enough to qualify as a train to Vientiane.
+Thai Railways will sell you connecting minivan tickets for the last part of the journey, so that is close enough to qualify as a train to Vientiane.

 I had an exact date I wanted to travel on so I booked my ticket in advance with 12go.
 Trains can book out well in advance during the high season so I didn’t want to leave that to chance.
+12go is a more user-friendly booking option than the official Thai Railway website.

 The train to Vientiane is via the Bangkok – Nong Khai service.
 Nong Khai is on the Mekong River on the Thai-Laos border.
-Get the train to Nong Khai, and from Nong Khai there is a connecting shuttle train to Thanaleng in Laos.
+Get the train to Nong Khai, and from Nong Khai, there is a connecting shuttle train to Thanaleng in Laos.
 I booked the #25 overnight train from Bangkok to Nong Khai.

 It turned out that I had good timing with this trip as I got to experience the new train carriages which had just come into service the week before.
-I didn’t detect a “new train smell” like you get with new cars, but it still looked shiny and new.

 The new carriages come with the number one most desired amenity for the modern traveller; a personal power outlet for every seat.